Crua0316/holberton-system_engineering-devops/0x00-shell_basics/README.md

 * Creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
 ## 18-commas
 * List all files and directories in the current directory, separated by commas
+## holberton.mgc
+* can be used with the command file to detect Holberton data files.